Kong/developer.konghq.com/app/gateway/traffic-control/proxy.md

 | `X-Forwarded-Prefix: <path>`            | `<path>` is the path of the request which was accepted by {{site.base_gateway}}.
 If `$realip_remote_addr` is one of the **trusted** addresses, the request header with the same name gets forwarded if provided.
 Otherwise, the value of the `$request_uri` variable (with the query string stripped) provided by [ngx_http_core_module](https://nginx.org/docs/http/ngx_http_core_module.html#var_server_port) will be used. **Note**: {{site.base_gateway}} returns `"/"` for an empty path, but it doesn't do any other normalization on the request path. |
 | All other headers | Forwarded as-is by {{site.base_gateway}} |

-One exception to this is made when using the WebSocket protocol.
-If so, {{site.base_gateway}}
+One exception to this is made when using the WebSocket protocol. {{site.base_gateway}}
 sets the following headers to allow for upgrading the protocol between the client and your upstream services: